pkalivas/Radiate.NET/README.md

 ## Features
 1. Training callbacks similar to [Keras Callbacks](https://keras.io/api/callbacks/)
+> Hook into the training loop with custom code.
+Create an object that implements any or all of the following:
+> 1. IEpochStartedCallback
+> 2. IBatchCompletedCallback
+> 3. IEpochCompletedCallback
+> 4. ITrainingCompletedCallback

 2. Functional feature engineering with ```TensorTrainSet```
 3. Model saving/loading to/from Json